On and Off The Court – Chronological Order

 Replaced: Original Justice

-Previous Position: Detroit Postmaster, MI Territory Land Commissioner
+Previous Position: Detroit Postmaster, MI Territory Land Commissioner.

 Reason Leaving: Resigned when MI legislative Counsel was created.

-Party Affiliation: Democratic/Republican
+Party Nomination: Democratic/Republican

 John Griffin 3rd Territorial Justice